trigaten/Learn_Prompting/docs/prompt_hacking/jailbreaking.md

 # 🟢 Jailbreaking

 Jailbreaking is a type of prompt injection, in which prompts attempt to bypass **safety** and **moderation** features placed on LLMs by their creators(@perez2022jailbreak)(@brundage_2022)(@wang2022jailbreak).
+There are multiple variations of jailbreaking the LLM.

 ## Methodologies of Jailbreaking